Luke-Yamasaki/Mealize/README.md

     Then, type CREATE DATABASE (your chosen database name) WITH OWNER (the username from above);
 <br></br>
-    ## Do not forget to wrap your password in quotes and ignore any parentheses you see in my examples.
-Also, don't forget to add semi-colons at the end of each line and you are good to go!
 <br></br>
 5. Enter your shell environment, upgrade and seed your database, and run your flask app